HOUSING HOME PAGE

 - Submit documentation which supports the exemption request.
 Examples of documentation may include:

-- Letter addressed to the Assistant Vice President of Student Affairs explaining your reasons for needing to live off-campus
+- Letter addressed to the Associate Vice President of Student Affairs explaining your reasons for needing to live off-campus

 - Medical documentation from your physician